-Corn earworms also chew tomato fruits from the blossom end, eat into bean pods, and nibble lettuce.
-Earworms also attacks okra and squash.
+The corn earworm—which is also known as the tomato fruitworm and the cotton bollworm—is a caterpillar that eats the fruit and leaves of corn, tomatoes, beans, peppers, squash, lettuce, peas, potatoes, and other crops.
+Corn earworms also chew tomato fruits from the blossom end, eat into bean pods and nibble lettuce.
+Earworms also attack okra and squash.

 The corn earworm is a white, green, brown, or red caterpillar with spines.
 It is about 1½ long.
 The adult is a brown moth.

 Control earworms attacking corn by placing 1 to 5 drops of vegetable oil or mineral oil at the base of the silks inside each developing husk.
 The oil will suffocate the worms.